 Comment below if you did anything spontaneous this week!

-I just popped the dry ingredients into a blender, whisked them together (make sure the oats are ground into a fine powder) and poured them into a bowl.
-Then I blended the wet ingredients together to form a runny mixture, which I combined in the bowl with the dry ingredients.
+I popped the dry ingredients into a blender, whisked them together (make sure the oats are ground into a fine powder) and poured them into a bowl.
+Then I blended the wet ingredients to form a runny mixture, which I combined in the bowl with the dry ingredients.

 So, I decided to do lasagne, with a twist.

-I went here for dinner with a friend the other night, and was blown away.
 The walls are adorned with Mexican themed collectables and animation-style art, giving the place a groovy, retro vibe.
 We went for the Cadillac Platter which served up a selection of chilli chicken wings, jalapeño poppers, tuna ceviche tacos, guacamole, chicken and cheese quesadilla, and chilli con carne – which tasted as good as it sounds.